boltex/extension-sample-leojs/README.md

-# Hello World Sample
+# LeoJS API Access Sample Extension

-This is a Hello World example that shows you how to use VS Code API.
+This is a sample extension that shows you how to use LeoJS from another extension by accessing its instance of the leoGlobals 'g' object.

-Guide for this sample: https://code.visualstudio.com/api/get-started/your-first-extension.
+With LeoJS installed, and this extension started (see Running the Sample below) Open the command palette with `CTRL+SHIFT+¨P` and type 'Hello'.

+This should display a message about the number of Leo documents opened in LeoJS along with the headline of the currently selected node.

 ## Demo